 It’s a big mistake.
 Bankrate’s 2018 survey on financial security found that just 39% of Americans can cover a $1,000 emergency out of savings.
 And more than a third said they had a major unexpected expense in the past year averaging $2,500.
 The Federal Reserve’s Survey of Household Economics and Decisionmaking found that more than a quarter of adults skipped necessary medical care in 2017 due to being unable to afford the cost.

-Just because you keep a large running balance in your checking account or own on a high minimum credit card, you still need an emergency fund.
+Just because you keep a large running balance in your checking account or own a high minimum credit card, you still need an emergency fund.
 It should be separate from your day-to-day cash to make sure it’s there when you need it.
 Borrowing to cover an unexpected expense can be the start of a financial hole that’s difficult to dig out of.

-Here is some advice for setting up and maintaining a proper emergency fund:
+Here are six steps to set up and start maintaining a proper emergency fund:

-- A basic savings or money market account is your best bet.
+1. A basic savings or money market account is a good option.
 Ideally it can be linked to your checking account.
 You want the money accessible in a day, but not in an instant.
 You want this money to stay safe and liquid.
-It should not be invested in stocks or even bonds, where it would be subject to market risk.
+It should not be invested in stocks or even bonds, where it would be subject to market risk*.